MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 - Check when the document was added to Office 365.
 It can take up to 24 hours for new documents to show up in Delve.

-### Users are concerned that private or sensitive documents are available inDelve
+### Users are concerned that private or sensitive documents are available in Delve
 <a name="BKMK_DelveHide"> </a>

 Any document that a user can view or edit in Office 365, can also appear in Delve.
 Delve doesn't change any permissions and users will only see documents they already have access to.
 Sometimes, though, you may want to prevent a document from appearing in Delve.